the-full-stack/fsdl-text-recognizer/admin/outstanding_tasks.md

 - [ ] 2 add data parallelism option

+- [ ] 2 look into switching from flask to that async one in fast.ai course

 - [ ] 2 add a notebook that uses our trained line detector on the fsdl handwriting data
 - [ ] 2 kick off another IAM training with ImageDataGenerator
 - [ ] 2 add tests for training (but don't run them in circleci)